Otto-eboxi/eboxi.github.io/content/blog/beomaster4000lamps.md

 1206 	3216 	1/4 (0.25)

 # AC lamp
 From the table a 1206 SMD resistor should be able to handle the power, but taking into account that this rating is applicable in free air movement @ 25C,  it is better to select a larger resistor size or use 2 x 1k in series.
 The advantage of 2 in series is that it is easier to get 1k resistors.
-Combining it, the final citcuit looks like this:
+Combining it, the final PCB looks like this:

 ![AC LEDs on PCB](/images/B4Lamp2LEDac.jpg)